jll123567/VR-Content/CVRAnimatorTemplates/README.md

 A set of templates for basic animator tasks in cvr.

 ## Usage

+Update: [SimpleAAS](https://github.com/NotAKidOnSteam/SimpleAAS) is pretty helpful looking but I haven't tried it yet.
+Will probably rework this to use that at a later time.

 ### Simple
 For just adding expressions and uploading, barely any customization.
 1. Select the template you want to use.